sirdarides/VUMeter/README.md

 ![GitHub Logo](vumeter.jpg)

-Gray-White niddle shows the volume.
+Gray niddle shows the volume.

 Red niddle shows the max point, when the sound is muted or no sound returns back to 0.